 Suppose the application users want to see the sales for each city, state and region and also additional sales information for specific seasons.
 For example, the New England user wants additional sales information for cities in New England for the winter months.
-OLAP Server would provide you a special aggregate Seasonal_Agg that computes the earlier aggregate.
-You would ask a classic summary query but use Seasonal_Agg(sales, region) rather than SUM(sales).
+The application would provide you a special aggregate Seasonal_Agg that computes the earlier aggregate.
+You would ask a classic summary query but use Seasonal Agg(sales, region) rather than SUM(sales).